awidmer123/my-portfolio/README.md

 # 📷 My Photography Portfolio

 A personal photography portfolio built with Next.js and Cloudinary.
-Created and maintained by Andri & his father.
+Created and maintained by me (and my father).

 ## About
-Photography is more than just taking pictures — it's about capturing moments, telling stories, and sharing a perspective on the world.
-This portfolio is our way of sharing that passion.
+This portfolio is our little corner of the internet to share what we capture, built entirely from scratch to learn new skills and stay independent from big social media platforms.
+We're absolutely non-professionals - neither in coding nor in photography.

 ## Features
 - 📁 Albums — photos organised by trip or project